GalDaich/FinalProject2024/README.md

 #### Step 6: Install necessary packages
 ➜ Run this in cmd: - pip install numpy pandas scikit-learn flask pymongo kmodes
 #### Step 7: Navigate to machine learning folder
-➜ Run this in CMD (adjust path to your computer): cd \FinalProject2024\ML-Clustering
+➜ Run this in cmd (adjust path to your computer): cd \FinalProject2024\ML-Clustering

 ### Run clustering algorithm on Travelplans DB:
 After navigating to the machine learning folder ➜ Run this in cmd: python ClusterDB.py<br>